day8/re-frame/docs/CodeWalkthrough.md

  - write and register query functions which implement nodes in a signal graph (query layer) (domino 4)
  - write Reagent view functions  (view layer)  (domino 5)

-## Further
+## Further Code

-You should look at the [todomvc example application](https://github.com/Day8/re-frame/tree/develop/examples/todomvc).
+You should also look at the [todomvc example application](https://github.com/Day8/re-frame/tree/develop/examples/todomvc).

 ***